Cadú (footballer, born 1981)

 Ricardo Manuel Ferreira Sousa (born 21 December 1981), known as Cadú, is a Portuguese former professional footballer who played as a central defender.
+He is currently sporting director at Liga I club CFR Cluj.

 He amassed Primeira Liga totals of 121 games and seven goals over five seasons, with Paços de Ferreira, Boavista and Gil Vicente.
-He spent the vast majority of his career in Romania with CFR Cluj, appearing in 255 competitive matches and winning eight major trophies.
+He spent eight years of his career in Romania with CFR Cluj, appearing in 255 competitive matches and winning eight major trophies.